-Working with children and families with identified risk factors, is often complex and means from time to time staff from different professional backgrounds may hold a different professional opinion.
+Working with adults with care and support needs is often complex and means from time to time staff from different professional backgrounds may hold a different professional opinion.
 It is important that this is fully understood as a different perspective has the potential to cause conflict and lead to poorer outcomes.

-Often there may be no right or wrong solution and quite legitimately practitioners may exercise their professional judgement differently and have differing opinions of what the right approach should be.
+Often there may be no right or wrong solution and quite legitimately, practitioners may exercise their professional judgement differently and have differing opinions of what the right approach should be.

-It is of vital importance that, children, young people and their families do not become entangled in professional disagreements and that where such disputes do occur, they can be resolved together, with minimum delay.
+It is of vital importance that adults with care and support needs do not become entangled in professional disagreements and that where such disputes do occur, they can be resolved together, with minimum delay.

-In reaching a resolution it is essential that at all times, disputes are approached in a considerate manner and one which both respects and seeks to understand the views and concerns of others when engaging with the young person and their family.
+In reaching a resolution it is essential that at all times, disputes are approached in a considerate manner and one, which both respects and seeks to understand the views and concerns of others when engaging with adults.

-This resolution process has been agreed with all our partners, as a mechanism for seeking solutions that places the needs of the child and the family at its centre.
+This resolution process has been agreed with all our partners, as a mechanism for seeking solutions that places the needs of the adult at its centre.

-The primary aim of the resolution process is that professional disagreements are resolved at the lowest possible level, by those working directly with children and families.
+The primary aim of the resolution process is that professional disagreements are resolved at the lowest possible level, by those working directly with adults with care and support needs.

-The resolution process recognises that children are best safeguarded when professionals who support them and their families, work well together through timely, respectful, solution-focused, and child-centred communication and coordinated action.
+The resolution process recognises that adults are best safeguarded, when professionals who support them work well together through timely, respectful, solution-focused, communication and coordinated action.

-The resolution process applies to and should be used by ALL agencies who work with children and families in Swindon
+The resolution process applies to and should be used by ALL agencies who work with adults with care and support needs in Swindon.